-While fairness in resource allocation is well-studied in offline and adversarial settings, fairness metrics for the sequential stochastic setting are poorly understood (especially when individuals are arriving online).
-Our proposed metrics and results give a novel way of extending Varian's definitions of fairness to the sequential setting.
-Most existing work aims to show competitive ratio or additive guarantees on the Nash social welfare objective~\citep{gorokh2020fair} or focus on the max-min objective~\citep{lien2014sequential,manshadi2021fair}.
+While fairness in resource allocation is well-studied in offline and adversarial settings, fairness metrics for the sequential stochastic setting are poorly understood (especially when individuals are arriving online). {Our proposed metrics and results give a novel way of extending Varian's definitions of fairness to the sequential setting.
+Moreover, ours is the first result to provide guarantees for fair online resource allocation with high probability for multiple resource and multiple type settings.} Most existing work aims to show competitive ratio or additive guarantees on the Nash social welfare objective~\citep{gorokh2020fair} or focus on the max-min objective~\citep{lien2014sequential,manshadi2021fair}.
 Such guarantees are dangerously misleading in that the resultant allocations may exhibit clear unfairness in hindsight.
 Similarly, an \emph{ex ante} or probabilistic guarantee may also be perceived as unfair -- both allocating $1$ unit with certainty, and allocating $10$ units with probability $1/10$, give the same ex ante guarantee.
 In contrast, our chosen metrics and theoretical results provides a firm basis for \emph{counterfactual and ex-post individual fairness guarantees}.
 While we do not believe our work gives a final answer in the theoretical and practical understanding of fairness in online allocation, we hope it will add to the conversation of incorporating ethics into sequential AI algorithms.
 More discussion on the advantages and disadvantages of our proposed fairness metrics is in \cref{app:varian}.